faaheem13/tp/docs/DeveloperGuide.md

 **MSS**

 1. User enters the program (MustVas).
-2. User User request to [view the list of classes](#use-case-view-list-of-classes-uc-03).
+2. User inputs command to [view the list of classes](#use-case-view-list-of-classes-uc-03).
 3. User inputs the command to remove a class.
 4. User selects the class to be removed from the list.
 5. MustVas removes the selected class and all associated data from the system.